 85. How do you manage large-scale WordPress sites?

-Large-scale sites require robust infrastructure, caching strategies (object cache, page cache, CDN), database optimization with proper indexing, efficient queries using WP_Query properly, load balancing across multiple servers, dedicated database servers, regular performance monitoring, security hardening, automated backups, staging environments for testing, and potentially headless WordPress architecture.
-Enterprise WordPress requires architectural thinking beyond typical small-site approaches.
+Large-scale websites require robust infrastructure with caching strategies (object cache, page cache and CDN), database optimization with proper indexes and efficient queries using WP_Query appropriately, load balancing across multiple servers with dedicated database servers for regular performance monitoring and security hardening; automated backups; staging environments for testing purposes and headless WordPress architecture as part of their requirements.
+Enterprise WordPress requires architectural thinking beyond typical small site approaches.

 86. How do you optimize queries in custom code?